Coming soon to the App Store

 "I'm not putting on shoes."

 You're already late.
-You don't yell.
+You don't snap.
 You don't carry them out.
 You start the timer and walk out the door (you can see them through the window).
 Three minutes later, the shoes go on.
 The timer stops.
 You log the minutes.
 They pay it back when you get home.

 → No ultimatum required.